jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 **HardSpheres**
 ^^^^^^^^^^^^^^^

 The code for this structure factor has been copied from NIST SAS macros (Kline, S. R. (2006).
 J Appl Crystallogr 39, 895-900).
-Please, give them credit when using this structure factor. (http://www.ncnr.nist.gov/programs/sans/data/data_anal.html)Åc
+Please, give them credit when using this structure factor. (http://www.ncnr.nist.gov/programs/sans/data/data_anal.html)

 This is graph of NIST model and Irena implementation.
+Some info on HS parameters: The Radius is half distance between the centers of neighboring particles, so center-to-center distance is 2\*RHS.
+The volume fraction is real Hard spheres volume fraction.
+If the sample is inhomogeneous, the volume fraction calculated from absolutely calibrated intensity of small angle scattering may be different (typically smaller) that structure factor volume fraction.

 ..
 Figure:: media/StructureFactor_HardSpheres.png